danwing/metadata/draft-rw-sconepro-flow-metadata.md

 | Interactive video key frame            | low        | keep            | unreliable          | Video key frames form the base frames of a video upon which the next 'n' timeframe of video updates is applied on.
 These frames, are hence, critical and without them, the video would not be coherent until the next critical frame is received.
 Retransmits of these are harmful to the UX. ***|
 | Mouse position tracking    | low        | discard         | unreliable          | When the pointer is moved from one point to another, the coordinates of the pointers between the two points can be lost without much of an impact to the UX as long as the start and endpoint reaches.
 This would ensure the user action is completed, even if the experience seems glitchy. |
 | Interactive video delta frame           | low        | discard            | unreliable          |   |
-{: #table-desktop-virtualization-c2s-ci title="Example Values for Remote Desktop Virtualization Metadata, client to server - Comprehensive Interpretation"}
+{: #table-desktop-virtualization-c2s title="Example Values for Remote Desktop Virtualization Metadata, client to server"}

 | Traffic type               | Importance | PacketNature    | Reliable/Unreliable | Comments  |
 |:--------------------------:|:----------:|:---------------:|:-------------------:|:---------:|